Post-Football: What Happened To Those Players?

 Carl Caskey

-Just before our HS graduation, I was accepted to Rutgers where I was going to play baseball; but during that period, I received an acceptance letter to Georgia Institute of Technology for a scholarship to the Naval ROTC Program.
-While at Georgia Tech, I married Linda Schlichting and had a baby daughter Kimberley.
-I was commissioned an Ensign on Christmas Eve 1969.
-I immediately attended USN Supply School in Athens GA (where I met Skipper Ditman from Madison HS who was an All American Center at the Naval Academy.
-My first tour was in USS Ticonderoga where we were the recovery ship for Apollo 16/ 17.
-On 16, I spent more than a few hours with the Astronauts (Captain Young: GA Tech), Colonel Charlie Duke, and LCDR Ken Mattingly); then to Naval Air Station Miramar as a Supply officer to Top Gun, next as a Department Head on a Destroyer during the fall of Saigon, and finally on a Congressionally mandated team inspecting all the ships of the Navy throughout the world.
-After the USN, I worked for Government Contractors and made it a plan to see the world.
-Today I live near my daughters and grandchildren (and Ex Wife) in Sunny Sandy Eggo, CA. Still going to the gym several times per week.
+Just before HS graduation, Carl was accepted to Rutgers where he was going to play baseball; but during the summer, he received an acceptance letter to Georgia Institute of Technology for a scholarship to the Naval ROTC Program.
+While at Georgia Tech, he married Linda Schlichting and had a baby daughter, Kimberley.
+He was commissioned an Ensign in the Navy on Christmas Eve 1969 and attended USN Supply School in Athens GA (where he bumped into Skip Ditman ‘62 MHS, and an All-American Center at the Naval Academy).
+Carl’s first tour was in USS Ticonderoga, which was the recovery ship for Apollo 16 and 17.
+On 16, Carl was assigned to support the Astronauts, Captain Young, Colonel Charlie Duke, and LCDR Ken Mattingly.
+He then served at the Naval Air Station Miramar as a Supply officer to Top Gun, next as a Department Head on a Destroyer during the fall of Saigon, and finally on a Congressionally mandated team inspecting all the ships of the Navy throughout the world.
+After the USN, he worked for defense contractors and executed his personal plan to “see the world.”
+Today he lives near his daughters and grandchildren (and ex-wife) in Sunny Sandy Eggo, CA and still goes to the gym several times per week.

 Lou Corea